 Azadi Tower Construction

-Name of the Azadi Museum and Tower is from the square which it’s located in, The Azadi Square.
+The name of the Azadi Museum and Tower is from the square which it’s located in, The Azadi Square.

 How to get to Azadi Tower?